-7.1 JavaScript
+5.0.1 JavaScript

-To summarise, JavaScript was the incorrect choice of language for this project.
-Whilst the event-based methodology was useful, I believe overall that JavaScript hampered development.
+JavaScript was the incorrect choice of language for this project.
+Whilst the event-based methodology was useful, I believe overall that JavaScript made development much more difficult.

 JavaScript is a slow language.
 Prime generation takes a considerable amount of time, and this extends to encryption and decryption being slower than in an implementation in an optimising compiled language.
+This was seen in the results shown before.

 JavaScript's type system makes debugging difficult.
-It is somewhat obvious that this problem is far worse in systems with more interacting parts, which this project certainly was.
+It is somewhat obvious that this problem is far worse in systems with more interacting parts.
 TypeScript may have been a suitable alternative, but most likely the easiest solution was to avoid both and go with a language that was designed with stronger typing in mind from the outset (even Python would likely have been easier, as there is at least no issue of undefinedness, and the language was designed with objects in mind from the start).